shubhamj10/Devops-with-shubham/aws/ec2/README.md

 > EC2 lets you launch and manage virtual machines using pre-configured or custom AMIs (Amazon Machine Images).

+> Ease In Scaling Up/Down.

+> Pay only for what you use

 ---

 ## 📦 EC2 Basics